 Today, Marianopolis is recognized as one of the top pre-university colleges in Quebec, with a diverse student body of about 2,000 students selected from the top graduates from high schools, public and private, English and French, from across the province and abroad.

 Thanks to the College’s strong academics, small size and diverse activities beyond the classroom, students discover new interests, network with industry leaders and participate in endeavours that provide them with an advantage when they apply to the world’s leading universities.
 Almost all Marianopolis graduates attend university, a majority in their top choice of program.

 The College’s logo embodies its history in a timeless and elegant way.
 The open book in the crest symbolizes an institution dedicated to educating students from all backgrounds in Montreal and the world.
 The monogram AM at the bottom left of the crest is the College motto, Auspice Maria (Latin for “under the guidance of Mary”).
 Together with the image of the walled city it signifies Ville-Marie, Marianopolis.
-The star and crescent at the right of the crest are taken from the seal of the Congrégation de Notre-Dame, the Catholic order that founded the College.
-The black wavy band with diamonds is an adaptation of the Archdiocese of Montreal’s coat of arms.
-Marianopolis is proud of this rich history, which is rooted in the founding of the city of Montreal.
+The star and crescent at the right of the crest are taken from the seal of the Congrégation de Notre-Dame.
+The wavy band with diamonds is an adaptation of the Archdiocese of Montreal’s coat of arms.

 Marianopolis College is proud to be part of the Congrégation de Notre-Dame’s educational network in Quebec.
 Our fellow schools are: